aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_02_TaylorExpansion.md

 Some exercises' prefixes are links, click on them to see what part of text they refer to.

-[**Exercise 1:**](#exc1) If you were to make a valid estimate of which approach to generate the deltas is the fastest, how would you proceed ?
+[**Exercise 1:**](#exc1) If you were to make a valid estimate of which approach to generate the deltas is the fastest, how would you proceed?
 What result do you then get?

 [**Exercise 2:**](#exc2) In order to see by yourself the advantages of *NumPy*, generate the $R_3$ sequence using *Python's* standard `math` module.
 For that purpose, only use the `delta_list` object instead of the `delta` numpy array.
 Time both the referenced cell and your code. *Note* that by design, cell magic commands *must* be at the very top of the cell.
 In order to import the `math` module, run